moliver28/research-handbook/content/job-families/people-group/leadership-people-operations-tech-analytics.md

 Additional details about our process can be found on our [hiring page](/handbook/hiring/).

+#### .
+Director, People Tools and Technology Career Ladder

+The next step is to move to VP, People Operations.

+### Sr. Director, People Technology and Analytics

+The Director, People Tools and Technology reports to VP, People Operations.

+#### Director, People Tools and Technology Job Grade

+The Director, People Group Tools and Technology is [Job Grade 10](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

+#### Director, People Tools and Technology Responsibilities

+- Collaborate across GitLab to implement various systems to improve scalability and efficiency.
+- Create and execute a 3-Year technology roadmap.
+- Create and implement a data analytics roadmap, creating data elements needed to support decision making and to create business insights.
+- Improve and automate our onboarding, career mobility and offboarding processes in particular to ensure streamlined workflows and compliance.
+- Implement tools that improve the Team Member experience at GitLab.
+- Ensure seamless data sharing from single sources of truth (Human Capital Management System) to external systems such as payroll, benefits, Okta.
+- Implement People Group support tool to streamline questions from multiple sources.
+- Implement People Group processes/iterating for efficiency.
+- Create and implement data dictionary for consistent use of People data.
+Implement data requirements and audits to ensure accuracy.
+- Help the People Group maintain Single Source of Truth within the handbook
+- Keep confidentiality in mind with all the projects and automations and actively look out that other People Group projects do this as well
+- Craft code that meets our internal standards for style, maintainability, and best practices for a high-scale web environment.
+Maintain and advocate for these standards through code review.
+- Represent GitLab and its values in public communication around specific projects and community contributions.

+#### Director, People Tools and Technology Requirements

+- Ten+ years’ experience in People Technology, with seven+ years' experience leading and managing a People Technology organization or Applications group at a fast growing high technology company.
+- Excellent change management skills and ability to operate effectively in a fast-paced environment.
+- Experience with SaaS based solution and cloud architectures.
+- Demonstrated ability to successfully lead and develop global People applications team in collaboration with overall People strategy.
+- Knowledgeable in compliance and information security.
+- Current on business applications, trends in People technology and experience evaluating/implementing new innovative People solutions
+- A process-oriented individual, with substantial project management skills, who has the flexibility to thrive in a fast-paced, dynamic organization.
+- Candidate must have proven ability to consistently and collaboratively resolve issues, mitigate roadblocks, and meet all financial and management goals on time.
+Will be a self-starter who maps own direction to succeed.
+- Excellent team management, coaching, and mentoring skills
+- Must be comfortable with ambiguity and fast change with an ability to adapt quickly and easily.
+  Relevant business/industry acumen with the ability to quickly and thoroughly understand business priorities, operations, and People enablement potential.
+- Ability to use GitLab

+#### Director, People Tools and Technology Hiring Process

+Candidates for this position can expect the hiring process to follow the order below.
+Please keep in mind that candidates can be declined from the position at any stage of the process.
+To learn more about someone who may be conducting the interview, find their job title on our [team page](/handbook/company/team/).

+Selected candidates will be invited to schedule a screening call with our Global Recruiters Next, candidates will be invited to schedule a first interview with our VP, People Operations Candidates will then be invited to schedule a second interview with our CPO, Director, People Operations, and Sr. Director, IT Enterprise Applications

+Additional details about our process can be found on our [hiring page](/handbook/hiring/).

 #### Director, People Tools and Technology Career Ladder

 The next step is to move to VP, People Operations.